 How is this medicine (AtroPen) best taken?

-Use AtroPen as ordered by your doctor.
+Use AtroPen (atropine auto-injector) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.

 - Be sure you know how to use before an emergency happens.
-Read the package insert and instructions for use that come with this medicine.
-If you have any questions about how to use AtroPen, talk with the doctor or pharmacist.
+Read the package insert and instructions for use that come with AtroPen (atropine auto-injector).
+If you have any questions about how to use AtroPen (atropine auto-injector), talk with the doctor or pharmacist.

-- Someone else may have to give this medicine.
-Be sure others know where AtroPen is stored and how to give it if needed.
+- Someone else may have to give AtroPen (atropine auto-injector).
+Be sure others know where AtroPen (atropine auto-injector) is stored and how to give it if needed.

 - Never put your fingers or hand over the tip.